Clouds have long been mysterious and inspiring.

 Building cloud-native applications means developers can focus on scalability and business growth rather than managing IT costs.

-Ongoing improvements without delays
+2. They enable ongoing improvements without delays

 The rapid growth of the cloud-native environment allows developers to design systems that stay online.